vrajeshkanna/vrajeshkanna/README.md

 ### Hi there 👋

 I'm Rajesh Kanna.
-I love making things and using software/hardware to their maximum extent by hacking them.
+I love making software and using software/hardware to their maximum extent by hacking them.

 ### Languages and Tools: